-What can the test show?
+What can an exercise ECG show?

 What happens during an exercise ECG?